 Dr. Umbach has done consultancy work for the German ministries of foreign affairs and defense, the European Commission and European Parliament, the United States state and energy departments, the U.S.-China Economic and Security Review Commission in the U.S. Congress, the Lithuanian government, the House of Lords of the UK Parliament, the foreign ministries of Hungary, South Korea and Poland, Poland’s economy ministry, NATO, the OSCE, the World Energy Council (WEC), the UN Industrial Development Organization (UNIDO), the Federation of German Industries (BDI), the Singaporean government, Wikistrat.com, APCO, and international energy and consulting companies, as well as advising international investors via GLG.

-Dr Umbach was appointed as an official advisor of the (previous) Lithuanian government on international energy security in February 2007 and from 2003-2007 he was co-chair of the European Committee of the Council for Security Co-operation in Asia-Pacific (CSCAP-Europe), the most important regional 'two track diplomacy' institution for security policies in Asia-Pacific.
+He was appointed official advisor to the Lithuanian government on international energy security in February 2007 and from 2003 to 2007 he co-chaired the European Committee of the Council for Security Cooperation in Asia-Pacific (CSCAP-Europe), the most important regional “second-track diplomacy” institution for security policies in Asia-Pacific.